ish-unde/CIS/PA1/README.md

 3. to run question 6, use: python main.py --opt_file pa1-debug-a-optpivot --opt_output_file a_opt_pivot
 4. to run question 4c, use: python main.py --combine --reg a_registration --em a_em_pivot --opt a_opt_pivot --output a_all_outputs

-All functions are located in math_utils_cart.py with detailed description of functionality.
+All utility functions are located in math_utils_cart.py with detailed description of functionality.
+All I/O functionality is located in file_io.py.

 testing.py contains all unit tests + synthetic data used to test the functionality of each individual function in math_utils_cart.py.